oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/toolbar.md

     - hide - hide or show number of items per page selector
     - items - items per page
     - default_per_page - item per page by default
-    - unlimited - show all rows per page, will work only if 'hide' option is enabled
- - pagination - show or hide pagination block
+ - pagination - show or hide pagination block as well as off the paginator extension

 **@TODO complement the doc**